lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

     >Assets that are selected individually and downloaded are visible in the assets download report.
 However, if a folder containing assets is downloaded, neither the folder nor the assets are displayed in the assets download report.
     >

-   To know how to download assets from shared links, refer [downloading assets from shared links](../using/brand-portal-link-share.md#main-pars-header-1703469193).

 ## Expected download performance {#expected-download-performance}